-We wouldn’t deliberately choose to travel north in Oregon in the winter.
-But in our search for our new rig, we found ourselves journeying twice to Portland in the depths of December.
-We rarely go directly from point A to point B (where’s the fun in that?).
+We rarely go directly from point A to point B (no fun in that, LOL).
 So on our initial scouting trip, we moseyed to Portland via the coastal route so that we could spend a few days in Newport, a small town and historic fishing port located halfway up the ruggedly beautiful Oregon coast.

 It’s easy to spend several hours at this small but excellent aquarium wandering through the exhibits, including a glass walkway that takes you beneath the sea.
 The focus of the aquarium is on local mammals, sea life, and seabirds—most of the animals are rescues.
 The aquarium does a great job of education, with spacious outdoor exhibits for sea lions, seals, playful sea otters, and a wonderful aviary for sea birds that you don’t ordinarily have an opportunity to see up close.
 The puffins are especially curious, and will paddle right up to look you in the eye.